mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 ### Presentational Videos
 We also had to create our own presentational and functionality videos.

-Since we had close-to-zero budget, we did all the directing and filming ourselves.
+Since we had <b style="color:#00adb5">close-to-zero</b> budget, we did all the directing and filming ourselves.

 Along the way we had to learn Adobe Photoshop and Adobe Premier to stitch and animate different scenes.